Star Wars (soundtrack): 2017 and 2018 Disney reissues

 Walt Disney Records reissued the original 1977 soundtrack album in digital formats and streaming services on January 1, 2017, and on LP record on December 1, 2017, to coincide with the film's fortieth anniversary that same year.
 The LP reissue featured a remastered soundtrack, hand-etched hologram art, and a 48-page book containing production photographs, liner notes, and essays on John Williams and the music of Star Wars.

 Disney released a newly remastered edition of the original 1977 album program on CD, digital download, and streaming services on May 4, 2018.
 This remaster was newly assembled by Shawn Murphy and Skywalker Sound from the highest-quality master tapes available, rather than sourced from the existing 1977 album masters.
 On these reissues, the final track ("The Throne Room and End Title") is presented at the correct speed and pitch, having been sped up slightly on the original LP, CD, and 2016 Sony releases.

-Compilations and rerecordings (Selection)
+Compilations and re-recordings (Selection)

 Tracks of the soundtrack appear on various Best of Compilations and rerecordings by John Williams.